tencurse/neocities-v2/src/whoami.md

 layout: mainpage.njk
 ---

 Howdy!
 I'm **Kirsten (she/her)** and I am both a woman in STEM and the arts.
 Software developer by day, fiction writer by (mid)night.
 I play the bass guitar as a hobby, largely inspired by Mitski and Arctic Monkeys.
-I love \*NIX systems and how endlessly customizable they are.
+I love Linux systems and how endlessly customizable they are.
 I enjoy playing video games and watching people play video games.

 **I'm a proponent of open source software and the ad–free web.** Use Mozilla Firefox, install adblock of your choice, install SponsorBlock for YouTube.
 Support open source software and independent creators whenever you can.
 Dual–boot Linux, or throw away Windows altogether.[^1]